turingschool/backend-curriculum-site/readme.md

 ### Index.md instead of Readme.md

-The system we're using to translate from github to backend.turing.io uses index files instead of readme files.
+The system we're using to translate from github to backend.turing.edu uses index files instead of readme files.
 Where you would have created a file called `readme.md`, just use `index.md` instead

 ### Links and Paths